Our SEND Local Offer

 How are the school’s resources allocated and matched to children’s/young people’s special educational needs?

 The school has an overall budget for SEND and additional needs.
 The budget is allocated to meet the range of needs represented within the school and funding may provide staffing, resources, specialist equipment and outside agency services so that children have a good level of adult support and intervention and are able to reach their full potential.

 How is the decision made about what type and how much support my child/young person will receive?

 Some children may enter school with an identified special need from the pre-school setting.
 The SENDCo / Inclusion Manager and the class teacher will use the information transferred through early year’s services or other outside services to identify appropriate support.

-Other children with SEND / additional needs will be identified as early as possible through parent / carer’s concerns, baseline assessments, the use of ‘P’ Scales, national curriculum assessments (SAT’s), reading and spelling tests (such as The Early Literacy Test, Schonell Spelling Test), and on-going records and reports.
+Other children with SEND / additional needs will be identified as early as possible through parent / carer’s concerns, baseline assessments, the use of ‘Pre key stage’, national curriculum assessments (SAT’s), reading and spelling tests, and on-going records and reports.
 Once the area of need has been identified and resources will be allocated.